Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Conclusions

-Most actively problem of a spontaneous production of positrons from the QED vacuum in strong fields has been attacked in theoretical works in Moscow (in the group of V. S. Popov in 1970-th) and in Frankfurt (in the group of W. Greiner in 70-th and 80-th of previous century).
-Experiments performed at GSI Darmstadt in 1980-th had turned out puzzling line structures in the energy spectra.
-These results were not confirmed by the subsequent experiments performed in 1990-th.
-Question about experimental confirmation of existence of the spontaneous positron production in low-energy heavy-ion collisions remained open.
-Now an interest to this problem is renewed \cite{Popov:2020xmd} in connection with a possibility to perform new experiments at the upcoming accelerator facilities in Germany, Russia, and China \cite{Gumberidze2009,Ter2015,Ma2017}.
-Study of many-particle effects in description of the QED vacuum in strong fields is of a principal interest.
-The problem of the zero-charge remains to be one of the most important fundamental problems of QED already about 70 years.
-In the given paper these problems were studied within a common relativistic semiclassical approach developed in the reviewed papers.
+Most actively, the problem of a spontaneous production of positrons from the QED vacuum in strong fields has been attacked in theoretical works in Moscow (in the group of V. S. Popov in 1970s) and in Frankfurt (in the group of W. Greiner in 70s and 80s of the previous century).
+The experiments performed at GSI Darmstadt in 1980s had turned out puzzling line structures in the energy spectra.
+These results were not confirmed by the subsequent experiments performed in the 1990s.
+Questions regarding the experimental confirmation of existence of the spontaneous positron production in low-energy heavy-ion collisions remained open.
+Now, interest in this problem is renewed \cite{Popov:2020xmd}, in connection with the possibility to perform new experiments at the upcoming accelerator facilities in Germany, Russia, and \mbox{China \cite{Gumberidze2009,Ter2015,Ma2017}.} The study of many-particle effects in description of the QED vacuum in strong fields is of of principal interest.
+The problem of the zero-charge remains one of the most important fundamental problems of QED already about 70 years.
+In the given paper, these problems were studied within a common relativistic semiclassical approach that was developed in the reviewed papers.